-Learn more about the process of educating individuals with special needs through Saint Louis University's minor in special education, which is open to non-education majors and requires 19 credits.
+Learn more about the process of teaching and learning as it relates to individuals with disabilities through Saint Louis University’s minor in special education, which is open to non-education majors.

-Gain new tools to assess, intervene, and support struggling learners through this minor program.
+Gain new tools to assess, intervene and support learners with disabilities through this minor program.
 Courses also address federal laws covering the rights of individuals with disabilities.

-The minor complements degree programs in health-related fields such as occupational therapy, physical therapy, and communication sciences and disorders, as well as degrees in aviation, social work, psychology, sociology, and public health.
+The minor complements degree programs in health-related fields such as occupational therapy; physical therapy; and speech, language and hearing sciences; as well as degrees in social work, psychology, sociology and public health.

-Students seeking the minor in special education will encounter an interdisciplinary faculty who understand and research the impact of all disabilities on individuals and their families and the necessary educational and public policies to support them.
-The qualified faculty have extensive K-12 special education teaching experience and care deeply about students.
+Students seeking SLU's minor in special education will encounter faculty who understand and research the impact of disabilities on individuals and their families and the necessary educational and public policies to support them.
+The qualified faculty have K-12 special education teaching experience and care deeply about students.

 SLU's minor in special education does not qualify for state certification.